Pangeamt/sequence_transfer/README.md

 Then it is mathematics:
 - if f1, f2, .., fn are the transfer functions for the normalization of the source
-- if g1, g2, .., gn are  the transfer functions for the normalization of the tokenized text
+- if g1, g2, .., gn are  the transfer functions for the renormalization of the tokenized text
 - if h is the LSC transfer
 - Then MagicTransfer = Compose(Compose(f1, f2, ...fn), h , Inverse(Compose(g1, g2, ..., gn)))

+At this moment, the MagicTransfer function use only 4 normalizers but we will add more in a near future.

 ## Installation